griffey13/PathFinding/README.md

 The aim of this project is to provide a path-finding library that can be easily implemented.

-Note that this project only provides path-finding algorithms for 2D space.
+**Note:** This project only provides path-finding algorithms for 2D space.

 Setup
 ------------